viodotcom/elixir-backend-challenge/README.md

 2. **Develop a REST API** that uses the library to expose the geolocation data, with at least one endpoint: `GET /api/geolocation/<ip_address>` to return location details.
 3. **Testing**: Include unit and/or integration tests covering at least 80% of the code, with a coverage report.
 4. **Error Handling and Logging**: Implement graceful error handling for import failures, invalid API requests, and deployment issues.
 Include basic logging for import statistics and API requests.
 5. **Deployment**: Deploy the project on a cloud platform of your choice (e.g., Heroku, Fly.io, Digital Ocean, AWS, Google Cloud, Azure).
-Import all the data or part of it according to the cloud platform quota limits.
+Import all the data or a portion of it, according to the cloud platform's quota limits.
 6. **Documentation:** Provide a README file to document the project and your choices.

 ### Notes